flysight/flysight-viewer-qt/README.md

   2. `cp -R /path/to/flysight-viewer-qt/frameworks/* FlySightViewer.app/Contents/Frameworks`
   3. `cp -R /Applications/VLC.app/Contents/MacOS/plugins FlySightViewer.app/Contents/MacOS`
 3. Open Disk Utility.
-4. Go to `File > New Image > Blank Image` and create a 250 MB disk image.
+  1. Go to `File > New Image > Blank Image` and create a 250 MB disk image.
 5. Copy `FlySightViewer.app` into the new disk image.
 6. Eject the disk image.
 7. In Disk Utility, go to `Images > Convert`.
-  1. Select the new disk image and click OK.
+  1. Select the new disk image and click Open.
+  2. Check that `Image Format` is set to `compressed`.
+  3. Click Save.